Clojure in Cambridge: Metail

-This post is part of our Clojure In series, taking an in depth look at companies that have adopted Clojure from across Europe.
+This post is part of our Clojure In series, taking an in-depth look at companies across Europe who have adopted Clojure.
 In this article we look at Metail; an innovative tech provider to the fashion industry.

 People spend less time typing and more time thinking.